 Switch-foot surfing is more than a skill.
 The ability to ride waves with either a regular foot or goofy foot stance is a useful tool for all surf spots.

 Have you ever felt a difference between the quality of your backside and front side snaps?
 Have you felt limited by the prevalence of right-handed waves, in your local spot, being a goofy-footer?

 3. Get your largest surfboard - a Malibu or longboard - and hit the white water.
-Train the switch stance in the foam and get your both feet separated by a comfortable distance.
+Train the switch stance in the foam and get both feet separated by a comfortable distance.
 Catch a total of 50 waves.

-5. Once you feel used to surf switch stance in the foam, go get a real three-foot wave and try to take off with the new stance.
+5. Once you feel used to surfing switch stance in the foam, go get a real three-foot wave and try to take off with the new stance.
 The first ten waves won't be easy, but you'll get it.
 Remember to keep a good distance between your feet.

 Also, discover the importance of the back foot in surfing.